WHAT IS DYSMENORRHOEA?

-- nulliparity (state in which a woman has never carried a pregnancy)
+- nulliparity (a state in which a woman has never carried a pregnancy)

-PRIMARY (no pathology)- primary dysmenorrhoea is presence of painful menses in absence of any pathology.
+PRIMARY (no pathology)- primary dysmenorrhoea is the presence of painful menses in absence of any pathology.

-Primary dysmenorrhoea is caused by excessive levels of prostaglandins (hormone that cause contraction of the uterus). it affects adolescent girls but the problem cease as they mature, particularly after a pregnancy.
+Primary dysmenorrhoea is caused by excessive levels of prostaglandins (hormones that cause contraction of the uterus). it affects adolescent girls but the problem ceases as they mature, particularly after a pregnancy.

-In primary dysmenorrhoea pain typically begins with onset of menses and last for 12-72 hours.
+In primary dysmenorrhoea pain typically begins with the onset of menses and lasts for 12-72 hours.
 The pain is typically most severe on the first day and diminishes gradually.

 Primary dysmenorrhoea is usually seen in absence of ovulatory cycles.